 Structural patterns include some quite sophisticated and powerful techniques.
 However, they are based on just a few basic techniques, primarily:

-Object composition - Other objects are stored as pointers or references inside the object that provides the interface
+Object composition: Other objects are stored as pointers or references inside the object that provides the interface to clients.

 Structural patterns have many beneficial effects including: